2roundrobins/perception/README.md

 ### chaos playground
 you can also automate certain elements of the script by entering the chaos playground

-`skin walker` shapeshift through different animals by summoning a skinwalker, by repeling it you will stay on the selected species
+`Yee Naaldlooshii` shapeshift through different animals by summoning a skinwalker, by repeling it you will stay on the selected species

-`bat physics` activate random panning
+`Bats!` activate random panning

-`time machine` activate moving forwards and backwards in time
+`Time Machine` activate moving forwards and backwards in time

 all of these have their own intervals, which you can use to make some wacky results